pyladies/global-conference/content/news/announcing-our-schedule.md

 hosted by speakers from around the world.

 Congratulations to all the accepted speakers and workshop hosts.
+In addition to the talks and workshops below, we will also have panel discussions and 6 keynote speakers.

 Please check back soon to learn how to register for the conference to attend these sessions.

 ## Talks